 We are members of knowledge societies, but we live in “an age of ignorance.”
 We are swimming in “oceans of ignorance” that have been consciously, unconsciously, and structurally produced “by neglect, forgetfulness, myopia, extinction, secrecy, or suppression.”
 Little wonder, then, that there is also a lot of ignorance about the persistence of racism as a structural phenomenon that orders society in discriminatory ways and racial knowledge as a normalized element of our knowledge societies.
-Continue reading “Producing Ignorance: Racial Knowledge and Immigration in Germany
+Continue reading “Producing Ignorance: Racial Knowledge and Immigration in Germany”

 It has taken sixty-one editions of the Eurovision Song Contest, and fifty-three years of Portuguese participation, for any Portuguese city to have the chance to host the annual song competition and show the contest’s reputed 200 million viewers its own interpretation of Europe’s cultural identity.
-Portugal's reputation as one of the longest-running Eurovision entrants never … Continue reading Navigating the Silence of Enslavement: Does the Eurovision Song Contest Community Need to Know Lisbon’s History of Slavery?

 The history of organized youth has much to offer scholars interested in processes of knowledge formation and dissemination.
 This is particularly true of an organization as easily recognizable and widely influential as the Boy Scouts of America (BSA).
 Popular culture in the United States is replete with images of cheerful Scouts roaming the woods or helping strangers in need.
 Among the more popular fictional representations are the Junior Woodchucks, which the Disney cartoonist Carl Barks created in 1951 to poke gentle fun at some aspects of Scouting.
 The Junior Woodchucks’ Guidebook, a satirical take on the BSA’s Handbook for Boys, appeared as a magical reservoir of knowledge that provided information on every conceivable subject, but was small enough to fit into a Junior Woodchuck’s backpack.
-Continue reading “Innocent Ignorance: Whitewashing an Empire with the Boy Scouts of America
+Continue reading “Innocent Ignorance: Whitewashing an Empire with the Boy Scouts of America”

 On this May Day, it is interesting to read a Progressive Era speech by Florence Kelley from December 1905 entitled “The Federal Government and the Working Children.”
 Kelley was arguing for a federal solution to the dearth of accurate and timely data about child labor in the United States.
 The industrial and agricultural interests that objected to a federal role, she pointed out, were quick to band together when it came to demanding protection for their own commercial interests.